Last fall I had the pleasure of attending the AWAI 2016 Bootcamp in southern Florida.

 What’s not to like about a meet-up of 450 writers in an ocean-side town that has October temperatures reaching almost 90 degrees?

-The opening keynote speaker Alexander Green provided many inspiring tips on writing.
+And what a powerful opening keynote by Alexander Green who provided many inspiring tips on writing.

 If you’ve never heard of him, Green is a financial copywriter and author of four best-selling books.

 This post contains a quick recap of Green’s talk.
 You can watch his entire keynote here, starting at 5:10.

 The 3 keys to good writing